truenas/middleware/docs/userguide/freenas_sharing.rst

 Target Global Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:menuselection:`Services --> iSCSI --> Target Global Configuration`, shown in Figures 10.5a, contains settings that apply to all iSCSI shares.
-Table 10.5a
+:menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`, shown in Figures 10.5a, contains settings that apply to all iSCSI shares.
+Table
-summarizes the settings that can be configured in the Target Global Configuration screen.
+10.5a summarizes the settings that can be configured in the Target Global Configuration screen.

 .. note:: the following operations do require that the iSCSI service be restarted: editing a target, adding or deleting LUNs, or changing the size of an
    existing extent.